-Mobile phones, electronic dictionaries, or translators may not be used during any written test.
-Any form of traditional (paper) language assistance must be submitted to instructor for approval prior to use during a written test.
+Mobile phones, electronic dictionaries, or translators may not be used during any written test except for the device they are using to take the exam.
+Devices must be placed on the tabletop and no privacy screen may be used.
+Any form of traditional (paper) language assistance must be submitted to the instructor for approval prior to use during a written test.
 Use of a banned device during a test is considered cheating (See Student Development System).